smcdonald248/avatar-gen/README.md

 # avatar-gen

+A image generation solution built with OctoAI that will create AI generated avatar images of specific people using OctoAI's "Photo Merge" feature.

 ## usage

 Put at least 4 varied photos of your subject into a subfolder in the `images` folder that corresponds with the subjects name<br><br>